observable-playground/observable-playground/src/examples/rxjs/files/exhaustMap.md

 docsUrl:	https://rxjs.dev/api/operators/exhaustMap
 -->

 `exhaustMap`, as well as other `**Map` operators, will substitute value on the source stream with a stream of values, returned by inner function.
 When source stream emits, `exhaustMap` will call inner function to get inner stream that it will switch to.
-Once switched to inner stream, `exhaustMap` will ignore values from source stream until inner stream completes:
+Once switched to inner stream, `exhaustMap` will ignore values from source stream until inner stream completes.
+> Also try this [mergeMap vs exhaustMap vs switchMap vs concatMap](/rxjs/mergeMap-vs-exhaustMap-vs-switchMap-vs-concatMap/) head-to-head comparison

 ```js
 const { rxObserver, palette } = require('api/v0.3');